RavenRoboticsTeam1288/Animo/README.md

 Replacement for the Remige code

 -------
-Through the use of pynetworktables2js we will be able to launch a local webserver to work with our robot
+Through the use of pynetworktables2js and the python tornado server framework, we will be able to launch a local webserver to work with our robot for competitions.

 Stay tuned to find out what happens